Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: 3D parametric models

 \subsubsection{4 Spiral Arms (ARM4)}

 In this case, the dust density distribution is obtained by summing the contributions of four logarithmic spiral arms.
 In this implementation, and up to a relative amplitude, the arms are assumed to be identical with a rotation of ninety degrees.
-Our implementation reads as:
+Our implementation is given as:

 where the function $\mathcal{S}$ encodes the logarithmic spiral pattern as:

 and